Thyroid Issues After Childhood Cancer Treatment

 Content Contributor: Dava Szalda, MD

-The thyroid is a gland located in the neck.
-It makes hormones that are important for controlling metabolism, growth, and development.
-The thyroid's production of these hormones is controlled by the pituitary gland, which is located in the brain.
+Your thyroid is a gland in your neck.
+It makes hormones that are important for controlling your metabolism, growth, and development.
+The pituitary gland in your brain controls the thyroid's production of these hormones.
 Thyroid problems can include hypothyroidism (underactive thyroid), hyperthyroidism (overactive thyroid), and thyroid nodules/tumors.

-People who had radiation that included the brain, thyroid gland, or came close to the thyroid gland (head & neck, upper spine, and upper chest) are at risk for thyroid problems.
-Survivors treated with radioiodine therapy (I-131) or MIBG therapy are also at risk.
+If you have had radiation that included your brain, thyroid gland, or came close to your thyroid gland (head & neck, upper spine, and upper chest) you are at risk for thyroid problems.
+Survivors treated with radioiodine therapy (I-131) or MIBG (meta-iodobenzylguanidine) therapy are also at risk.

 The risk of thyroid problems continues for your whole life.
 Hypo- and hyper-thyroidism most often happen between 2 and 5 years after treatment.
-Thyroid nodules typically develop 10 years or more after treatment.
-The risk of thyroid issues increases with the amount of radiation received to the area – higher doses of radiation means the risk is higher.
+Thyroid nodules often develop 10 years or more after treatment.
+The risk of thyroid issues increases with the amount of radiation received to the area.
+Higher doses of radiation mean the risk is higher.

 When should I call my provider?